rootchips/chips.my/_pages/about.md

 title: About
 ---

-I'm Roslan Saidi, a software engineer hailing from Malaysia.
+I'm Roslan Saidi, a software engineer from Malaysia.

 As a Software Engineer with expertise in Laravel (PHP) and Phoenix (Elixir) frameworks for API development and Nuxt (Vue + Javascript) for frontend development.
 My speciality lies in building performant and scalable applications which I have successfully delivered for various projects throughout my career - ranging from small startups to large enterprises.